MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/2-copilot-in-word.md

     > **IMPORTANT:**  You will need to re-type “/” and select the correct files from the Most Recently Used (MRU) list for this to function properly.

 1. Copilot will now generate a draft of the strategic analysis report based on the prompt you provided.
-Once Copilot has finished, the following prompt window will be displayed:
+Once Copilot has finished, the following prompt window is displayed:

     ![Screenshot showing keep it in Copilot.](../Demos/Media/keep_it_or_modify.png)